-- Earn sufficiently high scores on certain common standardized tests, such as the AP or IB examinations.
+- Earn sufficiently high scores on certain common standardized tests, such as the AP examination.

-- Complete coursework at Antioch College that meets the writing requirement (consult with your academic advisor or the registrar).
+- Complete coursework at another institution that meets the writing requirement

 In all cases, students should inquire about the possibilities of exemptions from the requirements with a faculty advisor and should not assume these requirements have been met until they receive written confirmation from the registrar’s office.